 “Wait for a second!
 Aren’t these features available in our smartphones?
 Yes!

-So, a smartphone is basically a fusion of mobile phone and a PDA.
-During 2000’s, we saw a huge number of smartphones from several brands, and the best among all of them were Nokia phones.
-Either it is a feature phone, or a camera-centric phone, Nokia always had a high hand in the business, as well as in customer satisfaction.
+So, a smartphone is a fusion of a mobile phone and a PDA.
+During the 2000s, we saw a vast number of smartphones from several brands, and the best among all of them were Nokia phones.
+Either it is a feature phone or a camera-centric phone, Nokia always had a high hand in the business, as well as in customer satisfaction.

 Slowly, all the users started using smartphones instead of a basic feature phone, and the introduction of open-source Android also helped to grow the smartphone market.